joshuaclayton/unused/README.md

 all may have low removal likelihood and not display in the default results (high-likelihood only).

+### Analysis takes a long time due to a large number of terms found

+In my experience, projects under 100,000LOC should have at most around 8,000 unique tokens found.
+This obviously depends on how you structure your classes/modules/functions, but it'll likely be close.

+If you're seeing more than 15,000 terms matched (I've seen upwards of 70,000), this is very likely due to misconfiguration of ctags where it includes some amount of build artifacts.
+In Ruby, this might be a `RAILS_ROOT/vendor` directory, or if you're using NPM, `APP_ROOT/node_modules` or `APP_ROOT/bower_components`.

+When configuring ctags, be sure to include your `--exclude` directives; you can [find an example here].

+[find an example here]: https://github.com/joshuaclayton/dotfiles/commit/edf35f2a3ca2204a7c6796c3685b7da34bddf5fb#diff-6d7e423e99befb791a7db6ae51126747R76

 ## Custom Configuration

 The first time you use `unused`, you might see a handful of false positives.